FAQ

 I’ve got a big event coming up – what is the shortest time you would recommend between a fitting and an event?

 It depends.
 If you are experiencing pain on your bike, then even having a fitting a few days before an event will improve things.
-However, if you want to have the best chance to fully adapt to your new position we would recommend a minimum of around 3 weeks between a fitting an a big event.
+However, if you want to have the best chance to fully adapt to your new position we would recommend a minimum of around 3 weeks between a fitting and a big event.
+But please note that we would strongly recommend no maximal efforts during that 3 week adaptation process.

 What do you keep in stock that can be used during a fitting?